jabbala/CollabMail/README.md

 4. Initiate and participate in workflow and approval processes.
 5. Customize notification preferences and access control settings.
 6. Stay informed with real-time mail notifications for access management tasks.
+7. Access insightful reports and visualizations through the integrated reporting tools.

 ## Contributing